 If coming up with the cash for a down payment on a house seems daunting, you’re not alone.
-About 60 percent of first-time homebuyers put down 6 percent or less on their new home, according to Down Payment Resource, an Atlanta based company that aggregates down payment assistance programs.
+About 60 percent of first-time homebuyers (PDF) put down 6 percent or less on their new home, according to Down Payment Resource, an Atlanta based company that aggregates down payment assistance programs.
 And there are programs that can help you compile that much, but not nearly enough potential buyers appear to be taking advantage.

 Drawing Millennial buyers into the market started out sluggish for a generation so large.
 The primary reasons behind this are high student loan debt, historically high rents and slow wage growth, which prevent potential homebuyers from being able to save for a down payment.
 Real estate pros say that wider use of down payment assistance programs could supplement recent efforts by the mortgage industry and the federal government to draw more buyers into the market, especially younger buyers struggling to scrape together a down payment.